 (2) ed. with Brian Richardson and Catherine Keen, Theatre, Opera and Performance in Italy from the Fifteenth Century to the Present (Leeds: The Society for Italian Studies, 2004)

 (3) ed. with Fabrizio De Donno, Beyond Catholicism.
-Heresy, Mysticism and Apolocalypse in Italian Culture (Palgrave, forthcoming 2014)
+Heresy, Mysticism and Apolocalypse in Italian Culture (New York: Palgrave, 2014)